 What are the differences between peril, risk and hazard?

 A peril, risk and hazard are all related.
 A peril is the actual event that causes damage and loss, such as a fire.
 A risk is the likelihood of a peril happening.
 A hazard increases the chances of the peril.
-For example, dead foliage and dry brush in your backyard could be a hazard which could cause a fire (peril).
+For example, dead foliage and dry brush in your backyard could be a hazard that could cause a fire (peril).
 Certain areas of California have a higher risk for fire than coastal zones in Florida.

 Frequently asked questions